I was a UBC student for a long time. By the time I finished my degree, I had spent 22% of my life here. That’s a whole lot of learning.

 The faculty and staff of UBC are great, but sometimes they don’t know exactly what it’s like to be in our shoes.
 As a student, you know what you need to complete your project successfully.

-When we were getting started on our English theses, my friend Hannah Scott noticed that there wasn’t an opportunity for honours students to directly ask questions and get information about how the project should go down.
+When we were getting started on our English theses back in my final year, my friend Hannah noticed that there wasn’t an opportunity for Honours students to directly ask questions and get information about how the project should go down.

-She took initiative, contacting professors and the English Students Association to organize a thesis info session and Q&A. The result was incredibly helpful and made a lot of the graduating students in our program feel way better about the assignment.
+She took initiative by contacting professors and the English Students' Association to organize a thesis info session and Q&A. The result was incredibly helpful and made a lot of the graduating students in our program feel way better about the assignment.

-Big projects are intimidating, but our education here has prepared us to get them done and create something of which we can be proud.
+Big projects are intimidating, but our education here has prepared us to get them done and create something we can be proud of.

-Just because these assignments are independent doesn’t mean they have to be completed in isolation - reach out to others when you need to.
+Just because these assignments are independent doesn’t mean they have to be completed in isolation—so reach out to others when you need to.

 You’ll find you have many friends on the path to success.